kratisto/docs/pages/public_cloud/ai_machine_learning/deploy_guide_02_getting_started/guide.en-gb.md

 #### Step 6: Review and launch your AI Deploy app

-This final step is a summary about your AI Deploy app deployment.
+This final step is a summary of your AI Deploy app deployment.
 You can review the previously selected options and parameters.
-Launch your AI Deploy app by clicking on `Deploy an AI Deploy app`{.action}
+Launch your AI Deploy app by clicking on `Deploy an AI Deploy app`{.action}.

 Congratulations, your first AI Deploy app is now running on production!